 611-2.2 Final Acceptance: The Engineer will make inspection for final acceptance of traffic control signal and device installations as part of all work under the Contract in accordance with 5-11, only after satisfactory completion of all field tests of completed installations and on the basis of a comprehensive final field inspection of all equipment installations.
 Submit three copies of Form 750-010-02, Submittal Data - Traffic Control Equipment for each cabinet location, to the Engineer.
 The Engineer will make the final inspection with a Contractor's representative and, when applicable, a representative of the agency designated to accept maintenance responsibility.
-The Engineer will submit a copy of the approved form to the District Traffic Operations Engineer and place one copy in the cabinet at each location.
+The Engineer will submit a copy of the approved form to the District Traffic Operations Engineer and place onea hard copy in the cabinet at each location.
 Transfer warranties and guarantees on equipment to the Department in accordance with Section 608.
 For traffic signal installations, submit three completed copies of form 700-010-22, Final Acceptance of Traffic Signal Installation(s) and Transfer of Maintenance, to the Engineer.

-611-2.3 As-Built Drawings: As a condition precedent to acceptance under 611-2.1 or 611-2.2, furnish signed and sealed as-built drawings of all installations-in-accordance with the following requirements:
+611-2.3 As-Built Drawings: As a condition precedent to acceptance under 611-2.1 or 611-2.2, furnishsubmit signed and sealed as-built drawings of all installations:

-ceview by the Engineer on reproductions of the original 11 inch by 17 inch sheets.
+611-2.3.1 Submittal Requirements: Submit three sets of as-built plans for review by the Engineer-on reproductions of the original 11 inch by 17 inch sheets.
 Submittal of electronic plans is preferred, such as PDF files or as a separate level/layer within project design files, and may be provided electronically in lieu of hard copy reproductions.
-Coordinate the format of electronic as-built files with the Engineer.
-Record all as-built information using block lettering or typed text to ensure legibility.
-Signing and pavement marking plan sheets may be used instead of signalization plan sheets, if a substantial number of changes from the original plans must be recorded.
-If, in the opinion of the Engineer, the changes cannot be clearly delineated on the existing drawings, clearly delineate all changes on 11 inch by 17 inch detail sheets, enlarged 200% from the reproductions.
+Coordinate the format of electronic as built files with the Engineer.
+Record all as built information using block lettering or typed text to ensure legibility As-built plans must be PDF files, submitted electronically in accordance with 4-1, in the same scale as the Contract Plans, and formatted on 11 inch by 17 inch white papersheets.
+Signing and pavement marking plan sheets may be used instead of signalization plan sheets, if a substantial number of changes from the original pPlans must be recorded.
+If, in the opinion of the Engineer, the changes cannot be clearly delineated on the existing drawings, clearly delineate all changes on 11 inch-by-17 inch detail sheets, enlarged 200% from the reproductions.